WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 1. On the home screen, tap in the blue recording area.

-2. If the Security warning shows – Tap in the box before the words ‘Do not remind again.’ so that there is a check mark in the box.
+2. If the Security warning shows, tap in the box before the words ‘Do not remind again.’ so that there is a checkmark in the box.
 Then tap the word ‘ALLOW.’
 (This is the only time you will need to check and allow.)

 3. Check the information on the top gray bar: